 When you’ve been injured in a workplace accident, you may not be sure what to do next.
 You know there are workers’ compensation benefits, but you may not know much about the process.
 You have a lot of questions.
 The experienced workers’ compensation attorneys at Shebell & Shebell, LLC can help you find answers.

 Our firm has been helping injured workers in New Jersey for generations.
 We know the impact an injury can have on workers and their families.
 Medical expenses add up quickly, just as there is less income coming in.
-We are dedicated to helping injured workers get the benefits they need and deserve.
+We are dedicated to helping our clients get the benefits they need and deserve.

 - Do I need a lawyer to file a workers’ compensation claim?